 A university publication highlighting information on retirement opportunities and policies to help faculty consider their options and plan responsibly.
-Provides a general overview of health care after retirement, emeriti status, health stipends, and income replacement, among other topics.
+Provides a general overview of health care after retirement, emeriti status, and income replacement, among other topics.

 Retirement Planning Resources from the USC Emeriti Center

 A wealth of information and ideas about income replacement, Social Security, USC Senior Care, Medicare, and more

 - USC Senior Care: An excellent Medicare supplement plan to address health care needs for USC retirees